Thanga Magan (2015 film): Plot

 In the present, Tamizh tries to gather information about his father.
 A close friend of Vijayraghavan sees Tamizh and says Vijayraghavan once mentioned a bag of money.
 So Tamizh goes to see his boss Prakash, who tells him he gave Vijayraghavan 50 million rupees to protect from an impending raid, but Vijayraghavan forgot what he did with the money.
 Prakash thinks he stole it, so he took the tax file, and demanded Vijayraghavan return the money to get the file back.
 Tamizh remembers Vijayraghavan once arguing with Aravind, so he goes to see him about the money.
 Aravind denies knowing about it.
 Later, Hema confronts Aravind, who admits he took the money for his business, but was going to return it once he was settled, but Vijayraghavan killed himself before that.
 Hema meets Yamuna in the temple and tells her the truth behind the money.
 Tamizh searches Aravind's house and learns that Aravind is going to use the money to pay for a construction investment.
-Kumaran tricks the builder into revealing details about the deal closure, and convinces the dealer to change the meeting time from 7:00 to 11:00.
+Kumaran tricks the builder into revealing details about the deal closure, and convinces the dealer to change the meeting time from 7:00 to 9:00.
 Aravind shows up at 7:00 and encounters Tamizh there.
 After a brief altercation, Tamizh takes the money with him, but it amounts to just 10 million.

 That night, thieves try to steal the money, but Tamizh wards them off.
 The next day, Tamizh is tipped off that there will be an income tax raid at his house.
 Tamizh has Kumaran protect the money, but Aravind intercepts Kumaran and takes it back.
 Tamizh tracks down one of Aravind's associates who has 40 of the 50 million rupees.
 Tamizh beats him up and takes the money back.
 Aravind finds out about this and tries to protect the rest, eventually losing his mind in the process.
 Tamizh visits Aravind and reminds him how happy they were when before money was involved.
-Aravind realizes his mistake and gives the money back to Tamizh, asking for his forgiveness.
+Aravind realises his mistake and gives the money back to Tamizh, asking for his forgiveness.
 Tamizh goes to Prakash with the money and asks for the tax file back.
 But Prakash reveals that he sold the file for 500 million rupees and that Tamizh should take 50 million to forget the issue.
 Tamizh doesn't want it and tells Prakash to accept his mistake and cancel his suspension.

 Same night, Tamizh takes Yamuna to the hospital because she is having labour pains.
 En route, Prakash's goons try to kill Tamizh, but he successfully fights back.
 He later calls Prakash and tells him to turn on the news, where his assistant is revealing Prakash's corrupt activities.
 Tamizh then tells him that he gave his assistant the 50 million rupees to confess.
 Prakash is arrested, and Yamuna gives birth to a boy.
 The film ends with a happy Tamizh leaving for work.